juba/rmdformats/README.md

 - `readthedown` is fully responsive, with collapsible navigation
 - `html_clean` and `readthedown` provide an automatic and dynamic table of contents
 - `html_clean` and `html_docco` provide automatic thumbnails for figures with lightbox display
+- code folding and tabsets are supported like in RStudio's HTML template

 The package also provides a `create.doc()` function as well as RStudio document templates to easily generate an empty and ready to use rmarkdown file with